 Deficiency of Vitamin C in a position called Scurvy.
-The person suffers from bleeding gums, degradation of teeth, rashes, and tiredness, etc.
+The person suffers from bleeding gums, degradation of teeth, rashes, tiredness, etc.

-Sources of Vitamin C include eatables with citric acid such as lemon, lime, orange, potatoes, and broccoli, etc.
+Sources of Vitamin C include eatables with citric acid such as lemon, lime, orange, potatoes, broccoli, etc.

 Deficiency of Vitamin D: